Sai9891/Sai9891/README.md

-<h2 align="left">👋 Hi, I'm Sai Kumar, a Java Developer skilled in Java EE, Spring Boot, and AWS.
+<h2 align="left">👋 Hi, I'm Sai Kumar, a Java Developer specializing in Java EE, Spring Boot, and AWS.

-🚀 Building robust backend apps with Java EE and Spring Boot.
+💻 I build scalable, high-performance backend applications using Java EE and Spring Boot frameworks.

-☁️ Experienced with AWS services for cloud-native solutions.
+☁️ Proficient in deploying cloud-native solutions with AWS, including EC2, S3, and Dockerized apps.

+🔧 Also experienced in SQL, ETL pipelines, and data validation automation for enterprise projects.

-📫 Let's connect and collaborate on GitHub!</h2>
+📫 Let’s connect and collaborate on GitHub – I’m always up for exciting backend and cloud projects!</h2>

 ###